csvance/armchair-expert/README.md

 # Database
 Currently supports both MySQL and SQLite as DB backends.
 I recommend using MySQL as the performance is orders of magnitude better.
-In theory you should be able to set it up with any modern SQL DBMS.
+In theory you should be able to set it up with any modern RDBMS.

 # Configuration

-Copy config-example.py to config.py and fill in the fields.
-You will need to register a bot with Discord: https://discordapp.com/developers/applications/me#top Convert the application to a bot account to get your token.
-After that you will need to join it to your guild using OAuth2 Take the client id of your application and fill in this link to join it: https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID_GOES_HERE&scope=bot&permissions=0
+- You will need to register a bot with Discord: https://discordapp.com/developers/applications/me#top
+- Once you register it take note of the Client ID, Username, Bot ID, and Token
+- Copy config-example.py to config.py and fill in everything above the database connection string
+- If using MySQL you will need to manually create the database and enter your connection string.
+- Otherwise just select SQLite and use the included connection string for it.
+- Make sure you have the spacy 'en' dataset downloaded: 'python -m spacy download en'

 # Run It
-python ftbot_discord.py
+- python ftbot_discord.py
+- When the bot starts you should get a message with a link which will allow you control which servers the bot joins to.